vramdhanie/wordAssist/README.md

 ## Introduction

-Displays a complete list of 5 letter words and allow filtering by the presence or absence of letters.
+Displays a complete list of 5-letter words and allow filtering by the presence or absence of letters.

 ## License
 [MIT](LICENSE)